thimac/P4-Data-Analysis-with-R/README.md

 # Red-Wine-Quality-Data-Analysis-with-R
 by Thiago Machado

+This project was submitted as a part of the Data Analyst Nanodegree program of Udacity

 INTRODUCTION

 This exploration takes the Red Wine Quality data set and analysis some aspects of it.